salesforce-heroku-workshops/enterprise-java-developer/index.md

 1. Select Heroku from the list on the left
 2. Enter the email address you used for your Heroku account in the `Email` field
 3. Enter your password in the `Password` field
-4. Select the `Get API Key`
+4. Select the `Login`

-5. *** TODO: Master password stuff ***
+    The Heroku Eclipse Plugin uses Eclipse's Secure Storage system to store the Heroku API key.
+You may be prompted to setup a master password or authenticate with your operating system's key chain tool.

-Your API key for Heroku is now setup and since your email address and password are no longer needed, those fields will become blank.  *** VERIFY ***  You will now need to setup an SSH key for authenticating to Heroku for file uploads using Git.
+Your API key for Heroku is now setup.
+You will now need to setup an SSH key for authenticating to Heroku for file uploads using Git.
 You can use an existing SSH key or create a new one.
 If you aren't sure if you have an existing SSH key, then create a new one.

 To use an existing SSH key: